418sec/Openframe-Image/README.md

 # Openframe Image

-An Openframe FORMAT plugin which enables display of static images.
+An Openframe format plugin which enables display of static images.

-This is one of the default FORMATs.

 For info on developing your own plugins, see the [Openframe-PluginExample](https://github.com/OpenframeProject/Openframe-PluginExample) repo.